germanbrew/terraform-provider-hetznerdns/docs/resources/hetznerdns_record.md

 - `name` - (Required, string) Name of the DNS record to create.

 - `value` - (Required, string) The value of the record (eg. 192.168.1.1).
-  For TXT records with quoted values, the quotes has to be ecaped in Terraform (eg. "v=spf1 include:_spf.google.com ~all" is represented by "\\"v=spf1 include:_spf.google.com ~all\\"" in Terraform).
+  For TXT records with quoted values, the quotes have to be escaped in Terraform (eg. "v=spf1 include:_spf.google.com ~all" is represented by "\\"v=spf1 include:_spf.google.com ~all\\"" in Terraform).